Bharat9848/notes/aiAgents.md

   2. [stanford leaderboard](https://oreil.ly/CQ52G)

-### General
+### Model quality framework
 - Evaluation criteria based on application
   1. domain specific capability
     - MCQ for close ended applications.
-    - MCQ using part of the application data that can test model knoledge and reasoning.
+    - MCQ using part of the application data that can test model knowledge and reasoning.
   2. generationg capability
     - **fluency**: grammatically correct and natural sounding. measured by perplexity
     - **coherence**: structure of the text.
 It can be measured by perplexity